cnabio/cnab-spec/103-bundle-runtime.md

     }
 }
 ```
   - Additionaly to the fields defined above, an invocation image MAY add custom fields as they want.
-To avoid amiguous naming, those fields names MAY be namespaced.
+To avoid ambiguous naming, those fields names MAY be namespaced.
 An example of that could be a CNAB bundle deploying Kubernetes workloads and exposing scale details:
 ```json
 {
     "status": "Pending",